 - Leave bathroom bare to the drywall

-Retaining part of a structure, such as the foundation or part of the framework, may be necessary in historic neighborhoods with special zoning and regulations.
+Retaining part of a structure, such as the foundation or part of the framework, may be necessary in historic neighborhoods with older homes and special zoning and regulations.
 Some people also simply want to preserve part of the home.
-Costs are still based on dumping fees, business overhead, labor and gas costs.
+Costs are still based on dumping fees, debris hauling, business overhead, and labor and gas costs.

 One unique demo job that Matt’s Hauling and Removal worked on was removing horse corrals and two structures that filled a 40-yard dumpster.
-The cost $2,500, $600 of which was for the dumpster rental.
+The total project cost was $2,500, $600 of which was for the dumpster rental alone.

 The quantity of debris that a demo generates affects the total cost.
-Most demo companies roll the estimated dump fees into the total project quote.
+Most demo companies roll the estimated dump fees and debris removal costs into the total project quote.
 The heavier the dump loads (especially concrete and gravel), the higher the cost.